celo-org/celo-monorepo/packages/docs/operations-manual/key-management/key-rotation.md

 ## Key Rotation

-As detailed in [the Celo account roles description page](./detailed.md), Celo Locked Gold accounts can authorize separate signer keys for various roles such as voting or validating.
-This way, if an authorized signer key is lost or compromised, the Locked Gold account can authorize a new signer to replace the old one, without risking the key that custodies funds.
+As detailed in [the Celo account roles description page](./detailed.md), Celo Locked CELO accounts can authorize separate signer keys for various roles such as voting or validating.
+This way, if an authorized signer key is lost or compromised, the Locked CELO account can authorize a new signer to replace the old one, without risking the key that custodies funds.
 This prevents losing an authorized signer key from becoming a catastrophic event.
 In fact, it is recommended as an operational best practice to regularly rotate keys to limit the impact of keys being silently compromised.

 ### Validator Signer Rotation